Mass media in Mauritius: Telecommunications

 The principal service provider is the public entity Mauritius Telecom together with its strategic partner Orange S.A.
-Other service provider include Emtel and MTML.
+Other service providers include Emtel and MTML.

 Films

 Internet

-Mauritius has several operators like Mauritius Telecom, Nomad, Mahanagar Telephone Mauritius Limited (MTML) & Emtel.
+Mauritius has several operators like Mauritius Telecom, Mahanagar Telephone Mauritius Limited (MTML) & Emtel.
 Each operator uses a different technology to provide Internet access.
-Nomad makes use of WiMAX, MTML uses CDMA2000 and Emtel uses HSDPA(3.5G).
+Emtel uses HSDPA(3.5G).
 The monopoly is retained by Mauritius Telecom (MT) which provides dial-up & ADSL services over existing telephone lines.
-High-quality internet access is also widely available in Mauritius; Ebène Cyber Tower, in Ebène CyberCity, hosts the AfriNIC, the internet registry for Africa.
+High-quality internet access is also widely available in Mauritius.